greyluo/PawPrints/README.md

 Before you begin, ensure you have met the following requirements:

 You have a recent version of Node.js and npm installed.
+You also need to have MySQL server installed.

 ## Installation